-- Fried tarantula: A speciality of Skuon in North Cambodia, and a popular dining dare for travellers
+- Fried tarantula: A specialty of Skuon in North Cambodia, and a popular dining dare for travelers

 - Amok trey: Fish in a thick coconut curry sauce, wrapped in banana leaves and steamed

-- Babor: Rice porridge with chicken broth often served with an omelette or dried small fry
+- Babor: Rice porridge with chicken broth often served with an omelet or dried small fry

 - Kuy teav: Rice noodle soup with pork stock, comes topped with all sorts of vegetables, garnishes and meat cuts and is a popular breakfast